apache/kylin/website/_dev/coding_naming_convention.md

 For configuration files like logging config, spring config, mapreduce job config etc.

 - The convention is `words-separated-by-dash.ext`, all chars in lower case.
-- Rationale: Be consistent with hadoop config file names, i.e. hdfs-site.xml
+- Rationale: Be consistent with hadoop config file names, i.e. `hdfs-site.xml`.
-- Good example: `kylin-server-log4j.properties`
+- Good example: `kylin-server-log4j.properties`.
-- Bad example: `kylin_hive_conf.xml`, should be `kylin-hive-conf.xml`
+- Bad example: `kylin_hive_conf.xml`, should be `kylin-hive-conf.xml`.